epigen/enrichment_analysis/README.md

     - cisTarget databases for [pycisTarget](https://pycistarget.readthedocs.io/en/latest/) and [RcisTarget](https://www.bioconductor.org/packages/release/bioc/html/RcisTarget.html)
       - downloaded from the [cisTarget resources](https://resources.aertslab.org/cistarget/)
       - custom databases using these [instructions](https://github.com/aertslab/create_cisTarget_databases)
 - **group aggregation** of results per method and database
     - results of all queries belonging to the same group are aggregated per method (e.g., ORA_GSEApy) and database (e.g., GO_Biological_Process_2021) by concatenation and saved as a long-format table (CSV).
-    - a filtered version taking the union of all statistically significant (i.e., adjusted p-value <`{adjp_th}`) terms per query is also saved as a long-format table (CSV).
+We recommend this as the starting point for downstream analyses.
 - **visualization**
     - region/gene set specific enrichment dot plots are generated for each query, method and database combination
         - the top `{top_n}` terms are ranked (along the y-axis) by the mean rank of statistical significance (`{p_value}`), effect-size (`{efect_size}` e.g., log2(odds ratio) or normalized enrichemnt scores), and overlap (`{overlap}` e.g., coverage or support) with the goal to make the ranking more balanced and interpretable